zeebo/hmux/README.md

 }
 ```

-Arg captures path components and attaches them to the request context
+Arg captures path components and attaches them to the request context.
+It always
+captures a non-empty component.

 #### func (*Arg) Capture